-These packing cubes are surprisingly life-changing.
+Packing cubes are surprisingly life-changing.
 I will fully admit that I thought they would be a waste and pretty much useless, but the organization freak in me is officially obsessed.
 I even kept the plastic bag they came in to use for wet bathing suits, sandy sandals, and muddy shoes.

 3. Stock up on beauty boxes for the best value on travel-sized goods.

 I love the Target beauty boxes (can you tell?), but I’ve also gotten sample boxes from Birchbox and Walmart Beauty with great travel-sized products too.
-Oh and the freebie section on Hip2Save is not to be missed either!
+Oh, and the freebie section on Hip2Save is not to be missed either!
 You can also hit up Sephora for some free samples – you get up to 3 per shopping trip and they make perfect substitutes for the full-size products you can’t take with you.

 Hip Tip: Make sure you meet TSA requirements with this cute travel bag and refillable containers to make your favorite products travel-sized!

 4. Minimize your everyday wallet into a vacation wallet.

 Only bring essential cards and cash in a small wallet (will you really need gift cards or store credit cards?) that can easily go from carryon to purse, pocket, or another bag you may be toting around.